-- 1. While the Constitution Act, 1867 assigned jurisdiction over education to the provinces and copyright to the federal government, it did not mention arts and culture specifically.
-As a result, culture is a shared federal-provincial/territorial responsibility.
+- While the Constitution Act, 1867 assigned jurisdiction over education to the provinces and copyright to the federal government, it did not mention arts and culture specifically.
+As a result, culture is a shared federal-provincial-territorial responsibility.
 Municipalities also play a role. - 2.
 Royal Commission on National Development in the Arts, Letters and Sciences [Royal Commission on National Development], Report, 1951, p.
 272. - 3.
 Ibid., p.
 274. - 4.
-Section 27 of the Canadian Charter of Rights and Freedoms states: "This Charter shall be interpreted in a manner consistent with the preservation and enhancement of the multicultural heritage of Canadians." - D. Paul Schafer and André Fortier, Review of Federal Policies for the Arts in Canada (1944-1988), The Canadian Conference of the Arts, Ottawa, 1989, pp. 69-70. - 6.
-United Nations Educational, Scientific and Cultural Organization [UNESCO], Recommendation concerning the Status of the Artist, 27 October 1980. - 7.
-The National Gallery of Canada (which includes the Canadian Museum of Contemporary Photography), the Canadian Museum of Civilization (which includes the Canadian War Museum), the Canadian Museum of Nature, and the Canada Science and Technology Museum (which includes the Canada Agriculture Museum and the Canada Aviation and Space Museum). - 8.
-For a more detailed explanation, see René Lemieux and Joseph Jackson, Cultural Exemptions in Canada's Major International Trade Agreements and Investment Relationships, Publication no. 99-25E, Parliamentary Information and Research Service, Library of Parliament, Ottawa, 12 October 1999. - 9.
-Foreign Affairs and International Trade Canada, Canada in the World: Government Statement, 1995. - 10.
-Department of Finance Canada, Budget 1995. - 11.
-Joe Chidley with Diane Turbide, "CBC Cuts Announced," Maclean's, 30 September 1996 (Reproduced in the Canadian Encyclopedia). - House of Commons, Standing Committee on Canadian Heritage, A Sense of Place, A Sense of Being: The Evolving Role of the Federal Government in Support of Culture in Canada, Ninth Report, 1st Session, 36th Parliament, June 1999. - 13.
+Section 27 of the Charter states: "This Charter shall be interpreted in a manner consistent with the preservation and enhancement of the multicultural heritage of Canadians." - 5.
+D. Paul Schafer and André Fortier, Review of Federal Policies for the Arts in Canada (1944-1988), The Canadian Conference of the Arts, Ottawa, 1989, pp. 69-70. - 6.
+The National Gallery of Canada (which includes the Canadian Museum of Contemporary Photography), the Canadian Museum of Civilization (which includes the Canadian War Museum), the Canadian Museum of Nature, and the Canada Science and Technology Museum (which includes the Canada Agriculture Museum and the Canada Aviation Museum). - 7.
+For a more detailed explanation, see René Lemieux and Joseph Jackson, Cultural Exemptions in Canada's Major International Trade Agreements and Investment Relationships, Publication no. PRB 99-25E, Parliamentary Information and Research Service, Library of Parliament, Ottawa, 12 October 1999. - 8.
+Foreign Affairs and International Trade Canada, Canada in the World: Canadian Foreign Policy Review 1995, "Projecting Canadian Values and Culture." - 9.
+Department of Finance Canada, "Getting Government Right," Budget 1995 Fact Sheet No. 6.

+- 10. Joe Chidley with Diane Turbide, "CBC Cuts Announced," Maclean's Magazine, 30 September 1996. - 11.
 Government of Canada, Connecting to the Canadian Experience: Diversity, Creativity and Choice, November 1999, p.
-3. - 14.
-UNESCO, Convention on the Protection and Promotion of the Diversity of Cultural Expressions 2005, 20 October 2005.

-- For a more detailed explanation, see Matthew Carnaghan, UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions, Publication no. 05-64E, Parliamentary Information and Research Service, Library of Parliament, Ottawa, 17 February 2006. - 16.
-Department of Finance Canada, Budget 2009 Budget in Brief. - 17.
-Canadian Heritage, "Government of Canada Ensures Financial Stability of Cultural Sector by Renewing Arts Investments for Next Five Years," News release, Vancouver, 26 June 2009. - 18.
-Government of Canada, "Chapter 43: Investing in Innovation, Education and Training (June 6, 2011)," in Budget 2011, June 2011. - 19.
-Government of Canada, Jobs, Growth and Long-Term Prosperity: Economic Action Plan 2012, 29 March 2012, p.
-269. - 20.
-Government of Canada, "The Copyright Modernization Act: Questions and Answers." - Canadian Museum of Civilization, "The New Canadian Museum of History," News release, Gatineau, Quebec, 17 October 2012. - 22.
-For more details, see Canadian Heritage, Cultural Affairs Sector. - 23.
-Ibid. - 24.
-Canadian Heritage, 2012-13 Report on Plans and Priorities, p.
-4. - 25.
+3. - 12.
+For a more detailed explanation, see Matthew Carnaghan, UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions, Publication no. PRB 05-64E, Parliamentary Information and Research Service, Library of Parliament, Ottawa, 17 February 2006. - 13.
+Department of Finance Canada, Budget 2009 Budget in Brief. - Department of Canadian Heritage, "Government of Canada Ensures Financial Stability of Cultural Sector by Renewing Arts Investments for Next Five Years," News release, 26 June 2009. - 15.
+For more detail, see Canadian Heritage, Cultural Affairs Sector. - 16.
+Ibid - 17.
+Department of Canadian Heritage, 2010-2011 Report on Plans and Priorities, p.
+4. - 18.
 Ibid., p.
-6. - 26.
-Historic and nature parks and historic sites are the responsibility of the Parks Canada Agency, which reports to the Minister of the Environment. - Statistics Canada, "Government Expenditures on Culture: Data Tables 2009/2010," Catalogue no. 87F0001X, April 2012. - 28.
-Hill Strategies Research Inc./Recherche Inc., "Canadians' Arts, Culture and Heritage Activities in 2010," Statistical Insights on the Arts, Vol. 10, No. 2, February 2012. - 29.
-Statistics Canada, Culture and leisure. - 30.
-Statistics Canada, Figure 3, "Proportion (in percentage) of the population aged 65 and over, G8 countries, 2006 and 2011," The Canadian Population in 2011: Age and Sex, Catalogue no. 98-311-X2011001, May 2012, p.
-7. - 31.
-Statistics Canada, "Population projections: Canada, the provinces and territories," The Daily, 26 May 2010. - 32.
-Statistics Canada, "Individual Internet use and E-commerce," The Daily, 12 October 2011. - 33.
+9. - 19.
+Historic and nature parks and historic sites are the responsibility of the Parks Canada Agency, which reports to the Minister of the Environment. - Statistics Canada, "Government Expenditures on Culture: Data Tables, 2007/2008," Catalogue no. 87F0001X, April 2010. - 21.
+Statistics Canada, "Population projections: Canada, the provinces and territories," The Daily, 26 May 2010. - 22.
+Canadian Radio-television and Telecommunications Commission, "Communications Monitoring Report, July 2010." - 23.
+Kate Taylor, "It's Horrifying We Have a \$900,000 Hole," The Globe and Mail [Toronto], 21 November 2008. - Conference Board of Canada, "The Effect of the Global Economic Recession on Canada's Creative Economy in 2009," Prepared for the Cultural Human Resources Council, November 2009, p.
+3. - 25.
 Royal Commission on National Development (1951), p.
-272. - 34.
+272. - 26.
+Statistics Canada (April 2010). - 27.
 Conference Board of Canada, Valuing Culture: Measuring and Understanding Canada's Creative Economy, July 2008, pp. iii-iv.